Mark Diemers: Club career

 Diemers formerly played for FC Utrecht and SC Cambuur and moved to De Graafschap on loan in January 2016.
 In May 2016 he joined the club on a permanent basis.

 On 11 June 2018, he signed a three-year contract with Fortuna Sittard, newly promoted to the Eredivisie.

 On 19 June 2020, Feyenoord announced that Diemers had signed a three-year contract with the club.
 He joined the club at the start of the 2020–21 season.
 He was loaned out to 2.
 Bundesliga club Hannover 96 for the second half of the 2021–22 season.

 On 11 August 2022, Diemers joined FC Emmen on a season-long loan.

+On 2 September 2023, Diemers signed a two-year contract with AEK Larnaca in Cyprus.

+On 2 September 2024, Diemers returned to Cambuur on a two-year contract.